WWF-Sweden/ITR-tool/docs/getting_started.rst

 You can install it easily through PIP.
 There are a couple ways to get started using the module.
 The easiest option is to run our getting started notebook on `Google Colab <https://colab.research.google.com/>`__.
 Alternatively, you can also run the `notebooks <https://github.com/WWF-Sweden/ITR-tool/tree/master/examples>`__ locally.
+We recommend that you run the tool in your local environment when you are using your actual portfolio data as input.

 Google Colab
 -------------